indigo-dc/CloudProviderRanker/gitbook/running.md

 the [Ranking JSON request format](json_request_format.md).

 The repository contains sample files which can be used.
-For example, after starting the server with:
+For example, start the server with:

 ```
 $ java -jar target/CloudProviderRanker-jar-with-dependencies.jar sla_priorities.json paasmetric_normalization.json
 ```

-and you can verify it is working with:
+and verify it is working with:

 ```
 $ curl -d @request_template_full.json http://127.0.0.1:8080/rank
 [{"name":"provider-RECAS-BARI","rank":2.0,"ranked":true,"errorReason":""}, {"name":"provider-UPV-GRyCAP","rank":1.0,"ranked":true,"errorReason":""}]
 ```

-## Installing the RPM/DEB packages and launch the Cloud Provider Ranker
+## Using the RPM/DEB packages

 Install the `.rpm` package with: